NicolasKheirallah/NextJs-M365-Blog/data/blog/Designing-an-intranet-Part-1.md

 The team should have the necessary skills, resources, and authority to manage the project effectively.
 The team should also have a clear leader who can provide direction, guidance, and support throughout the project lifecycle.

 - A user-centric approach: The Intranet should be built with the users in mind.
 The team should conduct user research, surveys, interviews, and testing to understand the user's needs, preferences, and behaviors.
 The team should also involve the users in the design, development, and evaluation of the Intranet, and solicit their feedback and suggestions regularly.
 The Intranet should be user-friendly, intuitive, and accessible to all users.

 - A robust technology platform: The Intranet should be built on a reliable, secure, and scalable technology platform that can support the functionality, performance, and growth of the Intranet.
 The platform should also be compatible with the existing systems and applications of the organization, and allow for easy integration and customization.
 The platform should also enable the team to update and maintain the Intranet easily and efficiently.

 - A continuous improvement process: The Intranet should not be seen as a one-time project, but as an ongoing process that requires constant monitoring, evaluation, and improvement.
 The team should measure the usage, impact, and satisfaction of the Intranet, and identify the strengths, weaknesses, opportunities, and threats of the Intranet.
 The team should also implement changes and enhancements based on the data, feedback, and best practices of the Intranet.

-Stakeholders!
-A modern intranet isn't owned by IT anymore.
-It's owned by the whole organization and each part owns its own space.
+A modern and intelligent intranet isn't owned by IT anymore but owned by large part by the whole organization and each part owns its own space.

 ## Stakeholders